With a myriad of language service providers at your disposal, introducing your e-commerce to foreign markets has never been easier.

 For example, your website might be translated into three different languages – with your source language being number four.
 To maximize the effectiveness of the search terms, you need unique URLs for each page, in each language.

-Like Text United that extracts two types of meta tags for translation:
+When selecting a language service provider, look for one that extracts multiple types of meta tags for translation: